tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 [1,2,3,4].reduce(filterer(lessThanThree), []) // => [1,2]
 ```

-To show how this works, let's step debug in our heads:
+To see how this works, let's step through it:

 1. `filterer(lessThanThree)` produces a reducing function which is passed to `.reduce`.
 2. The reducing function is passed `result` — currently `[]` — and the first `input` — `1`.